Users

 ACTIVE_DIRECTORY

-Specifies the directory instance name as the name property
+Specifies a Microsoft Active Directory instance name as the name property

 FEDERATION